 - (2014) Madison, G. Exhilarating pessimism.
 Focusing-Oriented existential therapy.
 In Madison, G (Ed.)
 Theory and Practice of Focusing-Oriented Psychotherapy.
 Beyond the Talking Cure.
 London: Jessica Kingsley Publ. (pp.113-127).

-- (2020- in press) Madison, G. & Spinelli, E. The Body as Phenomenologist: An Existential Challenge to Identity Practice.
+- (2021) Madison, G. & Spinelli, E. The Body as Phenomenologist: An Existential Challenge to Identity Practice.
 In Kypriotakis, N and Moore, J (Eds.)
 Senses of Focusing.
 Athens: Eurasia Books

 Articles in Refereed Journals